rit-swenms-gang/pcgen/courseProjectDocs/mutation-testing/report.md

 ## Component Under Test

 - File: pcgen/cdom/converter/AddFilterConverter.java
 - Purpose: The AddFilterConverter class acts as a wrapper for another Converter and PrimitiveFilter.
-It combines filter logic, allowing conditional transormations of objects in ObjectContainers.
+It combines filter logic, allowing conditional transformations of objects in ObjectContainers.
 It also defines equality and hash code behavior.

+- File: pcgen/core/character/SpellBook.java
+- Purpose: The SpellBook class tracks a certain set of actions (spells) available to a player character.
+Almost every attribute of a SpellBook can be modified, and a SpellBook instance can be cloned.

 This file had 0% line coverage and 0% mutation coverage initially.